Well Water Testing

 Nitrate concentrations exceeding the infant health advisory level of 45 mg/l (as NO3) are generally an indication of contamination from major nitrogen sources such as a sewage disposal system, animal manure, or nitrogen fertilizers.
 In the Story County area, nitrate contamination is more likely to occur in shallow wells or in wells that are poorly located, constructed, or maintained.

 To be considered safe, your drinking water test results should show an absence of bacteria, and nitrate levels below 45 mg/L NO3 (below 10 mg/L if reported as N).
 If no bacteria is detected in the sample, but the nitrate level is greater than the MCL (maximum contaminant level), the well water will be re-sampled and tested for pesticides.

 The Story County Environmental Health Department recommends annual testing for all wells, especially wells supplying drinking water.
 Sampling is conducted Monday through Wednesday.
 Please contact Environmental Health at 515-382-7240 to schedule an appointment.

 If your recent private water supply well test was returned with a report that stated your water was "unsafe" with elevated levels of bacteria, you will need to contact a private well contractor and arrange to have a shock chlorination performed on your well and water system.
 Ten days after the chlorination has taken place, we may resample your well water to determine if the bacteria problem was eliminated with the chlorination.
 If your recent private water supply well test was returned with a report that stated you water was "unsafe" with elevated levels of nitrate or nitrogen, you will need to contact a private water supply well contractor to determine if structural defects within the well zone is the source of the nitrate/nitrogen problem in your water.
-To learn more about chlorination of private water supply wells, please follow this Well Chlorination link.
+To learn more about chlorination of private water supply wells, please click here for additional information: Well Chlorination.